jsoysouvanh/Refureku/README.md

 		> Fill this with the compiler you are using to compile your application. "msvc", "clang++" and "g++" are the only supported compilers.
 For clang++ and g++, you can specify a version (as long as the command is properly running in a terminal).
 	- **If the specified outputDirectory is in a parsed directory**, you should ignore it (you don't want to waste time parsing generated metadata do you?)
 	[FileGenerationSettings] ignoredDirectories = [ '''Path/To/Output/Directory''' ]
 	> **Note:** All paths must be written between ''' ''', and be either absolute or relative to your workspace directory.
-Check out the [LibraryIntegration project](https://github.com/jsoysouvanh/RefurekuIntegration/tree/master/LibraryIntegration)'s [RefurekuSettings.toml](https://github.com/jsoysouvanh/RefurekuIntegration/blob/master/ThirdParty/Bin/RefurekuSettings.toml) for a concrete example.

 8. Make the RefurekuGenerator run just before your project's compilation:
 	- With CMake: